 Unacceptable Emerging Proficient Exemplary Chapter 1 Problem Statement Ia.
-The author presents the problem statement stated early, clearly (i.e., the reader can recognize it).
-The statement "[answers] the question, 'Why does this research need to be conducted?"
+The author presents the problem statement stated early, clearly (i.e., the reader can recognize it).The statement "[answers] the question, 'Why does this research need to be conducted?"
 (Pajares, 2007).
-It identifies "the problem or knowledge gap that [the student's] project is responding to" (Penn State Graduate Writing Center of the Center for Excellence in Writing). covered or is incorrectly described demonstrates covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Purpose and/or Research Questions Ib.
+It identifies "the problem or knowledge gap that [the student's] project is responding to" (Penn State Graduate Writing Center of the Center for Excellence in Writing).
+Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element Element is adequately covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element Chapter 1 Purpose and/or Research Questions Ib.
 The author presents a purpose statement, which clarifies the goals and objectives of the study, delimits the scope of the study, and highlights the contributions of the study.
-The author includes researchable questions to explore covered or is incorrectly described covered and demonstrates understanding of the element Element is thoroughly covered and writing demonstrates deep understanding of the element
+The author includes researchable questions to explore Element is not covered or is incorrectly described Element is covered, but is limited in scope and/or writing demonstrates partial understanding of the element the element Element is thoroughly covered and writing demonstrates deep understanding of the element